From A Wiki of Ice and Fire

 |TV series||Season 3 | Season 4|

-Locke is a a bannerman of Roose Bolton and is Roose's best hunter.
-His character was created specifically for the TV series in which he is played by Noah Taylor.
+Locke is a bannerman of Roose Bolton and is Roose's best hunter.
+His character was created specifically for the television series Game of Thrones in which he is played by Noah Taylor.
 Locke replaces the character Vargo Hoat from the books.
 When the producers eliminated Vargo's lisping and slobbering as being too over the top, George R. R. Martin requested the character's name be changed as he had become too different from Vargo Hoat.
 He may be a member of House Locke.

 Game of Thrones

 On route to Harrenhal Locke and his men attempt to rape Brienne, but are persuaded otherwise by Jaime, who lies, convincing Locke that Brienne's home of Tarth, known as the "Sapphire Isle", is named such due to an abundance of precious gemstones, and that Selwyn Tarth would richly reward him for returning his only child intact.
 Emboldened by his success, Jaime attempts to barter for his release by reminding Locke of the wealth and power of his own father, Lord Tywin Lannister.
 This has an adverse effect, however, and Locke, enraged by Jaime's arrogance and complacency, mutilates him by severing his sword hand.

 Locke and his men continue taunting Jaime on the ride to Harrenhal, forcing him to wear his severed hand around his neck and offering him horse piss to drink.
 When the weakened Jaime steals a sword and tries to fight his captors, they disarm him and Locke kicks him onto the ground, threatening that if he pulls something like that again it will cost him the other hand.